AyanB123/deep-web-research/readme.md

-streamlit_app.py is the entry point: to run streamlit app, run: streamlit run streamlit_app.py
+app.py is the entry point: to run app, run: streamlit run app.py